iZeaoGamer/GalacticPE/changes/v2/latest.md

 - Gamemode scoreboards will now be relied on Events, instead of per scheduler.
 This is to reduce CPU overload as well as preventing any current lag.

 - Scoreboards will now update whenever you leave/join, so it updates without the need of a scheduler task.

+- Fixed crash when setting ranks.

+- Added more typehints to Network::class functions.

+- Fixed crash when executing /tpa

+- Added new functions: matchPlayer(), and matchNickname() to Network::class.